AliAmini93/ViViT-Medical-Video-Classification/README.md

 5. **Final Representation:** Applies layer normalization and global average pooling to the output of the last transformer layer, preparing it for classification.
 6. **Classification Layer:** A dense layer that outputs probabilities for each class.

+## Model Training and Evaluation

+The `launch_model_training` function orchestrates the entire process of training and evaluating the ViViT model.
+Key steps in this process include:

+1. **Model Evaluation:** Assesses the model's performance on the testing dataset, providing a final accuracy and top-5 accuracy.

+2. **Early Stopping:** Implements an EarlyStopping callback to halt the training process if the validation loss does not improve for 10 consecutive epochs.
+This helps in preventing overfitting and ensures efficient training.